 - Please don’t add cream – not even a drop!

-- Pecorino or Parmesan cheese?
-The tradition calls for Pecorino.
+- Pecorino or Parmigiano cheese?
+The tradition calls for Pecorino Romano.

-- Do not substitute Guanciale ‘pork cheek’ with bacon or pancetta – unless you can’t get Guanciale.
+- Do not substitute Guanciale ‘pork cheek/jowl’ with bacon or pancetta – unless you can’t get Guanciale.

 - Short or long pasta?
 The dried one you prefer – but better to avoid fresh pasta.